Ramdev: Comments against modern medicine

 In late May 2021, Ramdev sparked a controversy when he claimed that modern medical science is a "stupid science" and that patients have died due to it.
 As a result, the IMA claimed that he was creating fear and frustration among the public to sell his drugs.
 The IMA also demanded the Union Health Minister Harsh Vardhan take action against Ramdev and prosecute him under the Epidemic Diseases Act, 1897 to save lives.
 The Delhi Medical Association demanded an FIR against him.
-Later, Patanjali's Balkrishna clarified that Ramdev has, "no ill-will against modern science and good practitioners of modern medicine".
+Later, Patanjali's Balkrishna clarified that Ramdev has "no ill-will against modern science and good practitioners of modern medicine".
 After facing pressure from the Health Minister, Ramdev eventually withdrew his comments and issued an apology.

-Following the withdrawal, he posted 25 questions to IMA in an ‘open letter’ regarding treatments for several diseases.
-He courted sharp criticism from the medical community when he claimed that, "[d]octors should not fall ill at all if allopathy is all powerful and ‘sarvagun sampanna’ (having all good qualities)".
+Following the withdrawal, he posted 25 questions to IMA in an 'open letter' regarding treatments for several diseases.
+He courted sharp criticism from the medical community when he claimed that, "[d]octors should not fall ill at all if allopathy is all powerful and 'sarvagun sampanna' (having all good qualities)".
 IMA's Uttarakhand division sent a defamation notice to Ramdev and expressed that they would demand ₹1000 crore if he didn't issue an apology.
 In a new video, he was seen reacting to the demand by saying, "even their father cannot arrest him".

 During a yoga camp in Haridwar, Ramdev said several allopathy practitioners with MBBS and MD degrees were facing the side-effects of allopathy and are now turning towards yoga and ayurveda.
 He said his target would be to convert 1000 doctors to ayurveda within a year.

 On 3 June 2021, the Delhi High Court refused to issue an injunction against Ramdev, noting that his comments fall under the right to freedom of speech and expression.
+In February 2024, the Supreme Court issued a contempt notice against him after he continued advertising misleading claims for Patanjali products despite assurances to the contrary in the court.